-According to data from the 2006-2010 National Survey of Family Growth carried out by the Centers for Disease Control and Prevention (CDC), 11 percent of women in the United States have used emergency contraception.
-Of this figure, 59 percent have used it on one occasion.
+According to data from the 2006-2010 National Survey of Family Growth carried out by the Centers for Disease Control and Prevention (CDC),

 In this article, we explore the different types of morning-after pill, how to choose, and the possible side effects.